mikezano/zano-press/did-you-know/infinite-animation-iteration.md

 });
 ```

-In this example I keep updating a counter and displaying it on the moving red ball.
+In this example the _Do something cool_ is to display an iteration count value on the ball

 <style>
 #ball2{